j0n777/gasnow/README.md

    # cd gasnow
    ```
 2. To contribute, fork the repository on GitHub and submit a pull request with your proposed changes.
-3. For questions or partnership inquiries, contact: gasnow@protonmail.com
+3. For questions or partnership inquiries, contact: contact@gasnow.tools

 ---